tshepang/blog/content/computing/most exciting projects.rst

 * PyPy__

   It's been alive for over 10 years, but remains among the most exciting of all Python projects.
-Two of its sub-projects excite me the most:
+I greatly anticipate the stable releases of its two most visible sub-projects:

   - `Transactional Memory`__